 Nuclear Powered Flight

 Hydrogen-based moderators were used within the Heat Transfer Reactor Experiment No. 3 (HTRE-3), a prototype aircraft power plant with zirconium hydride as its primary moderator, beryllium as its reflector, and air as coolant.
-The zirconium hydride moderator blocks were hexagonal with a cylindrical fuel cartridge located in the center and were able to operate at 700(oC) for 100 hours without experiencing excessive oxidation or hydrogen loss.
+The zirconium hydride moderator blocks were hexagonal with a cylindrical fuel cartridge located in the center and were able to operate at 977(K) for 100 hours without experiencing excessive oxidation or hydrogen loss.
 The hydrogen concentration in the moderators varied radially to provide a flatten power profile, outer moderator blocks contained more hydrogen than the inner.
 The beryllium reflector provided the primary purpose of shielding neutrons from leaking out of the core but was also shown to absorb thermal shock without cracking.
 HTRE No. 3 underwent numerous tests to evaluate endurance, power, and material integrity.
 The endurance testing concluded that variation from the peak temperature rise to the average was no greater than 8% and visual inspection of the fuel elements concluded no heat damage.
 More on the experiments and general design can be found in [24].

 Beryllium-based moderators have historically been used in the Aircraft Reactor Experiment (ARE), which utilized hexagonal beryllium oxide blocks as both the moderator and reflector, liquid sodium fluoride fuel, and helium as a coolant.
 The ARE performed both low-power and high-power experiments for calibration as well as measurements of temperature coefficients.
 These experiments provided useful information on the technology of HTRs as well as operational methods.
 More on the history of the ARE can be found in [25].